OUR TEN-YEAR ODYSSEY SEARCHING FOR A DAILY DRIVER, part 5

 At an All-Way Stop intersection, a teenage girl barreled into the intersection without stopping.

 She saw our car and drove into the opposing traffic lane trying to avoid it.
 She struck the end of our car's bumper driving it over a foot to

 the right and peeling the plastic skin off (no frontal impact

-of the left fender and edge of the hood.
-Our airbags were not deployed but fortunately no one was injured.
+whatsoever!).
+The rest of the car was undamaged.
+Our airbags were not deployed and fortunately no one was injured.
 My wife

 was driving and had nearly stopped when the car hit her or damage would have been considerably worse.
 After